Giant Mountains: History

+There was no fighting in the Giant Mountains during World War II, and the Germans occupied the mountain huts as military observation posts, communication posts and resorts for troops.
+The Germans operated at least 15 forced labour camps, located in Przesieka, Przełęcz Karkonoska, Piechowice, Kowary and Krzaczyna.
+The camps held prisoners of various nationalities, including Polish (often women and sometimes even children), Italian, French, Jewish, Czech, Belgian, Luxembourgish, Ukrainian and Russian.
+Belgian, French and Soviet prisoners of war, and possibly also Czech and Polish civilians, were used to build a road connecting the village of Borowice with Przełęcz Karkonoska, now known as Droga Borowicka ("Borowice Road").
+Poor sanitary and feeding conditions resulted in a high mortality rate, and after a typhus epidemic broke out in 1942 the construction was halted.

-After World War II, when the Potsdam Agreement moved the borders of Germany, almost the entire German population was expelled.
-On the northern Silesian side, Poles, some of whom had been expelled from what was formerly eastern Poland resettled the area, while Czechs re-settled the likewise ethnically cleansed southern, Bohemian side of the mountain range.
+After the defeat of Germany in the war, the mountains became again part Czechoslovakia and Poland, although with Soviet-installed communist regimes, which stayed in power until the 1980s.
+Almost the entire German population was expelled in accordance with the Potsdam Agreement.
+On the northern Silesian side, Poles, some of whom had been expelled from what was formerly eastern Poland resettled the area, while Czechs re-settled the southern Bohemian side of the mountain range.
 Today the population density of the area of the national park is two-thirds lower than before World War II, as it is a protected area, and many houses are only used at weekends, for recreational purposes.
 The population exchange also led to a decline of the cultural landscape.
 In large parts of the mountains the meadows ran to seed, settlements deracinated, hundreds of traditional houses and mountain huts decayed or turned into architecturally worthless objects and countless memorials, chapels, shrines, landmarks and springs were destroyed, because they were either German-related or ecclesiastic.
-Absent established Polish names for most of the mountain peaks, new names were issued by political decree in the now Polish northern Giant Mountains to replace the traditional German names.
+New Polish names were issued by political decree in the Polish northern Giant Mountains.

+In the 1970s and 1980s, Polish and Czech anti-communist activists met illegally in the Giant Mountains.
+Following the Fall of Communism, presidents of Czechoslovakia and Poland met at the Przełęcz Karkonoska in 1990.